gvegayon/parallel/README.md

 Bootstrapping
 -------------

-In this example we'll evaluate a regression model using bootstrapping
+In this example we'll evaluate a regression model using bootstrapping which, together with simulations, is one of the best ways to use parallel

     . sysuse auto, clear